 One of the benefits of Ames is that there is very little traffic.
 The average commute to work is 18.04 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

 Although the majority of commuting trips in the city are by private automobile, Ames is somewhat unusual for a city of its size for having a substantial number of people who use public transportation.
 For a lot of people, the bus helps to get to and from their jobs every morning, which benefits everyone in the Ames area by reducing both traffic and air pollution.

 Do you like to read, write and learn?
 If you move to Ames, you'll likely find that many of your neighbors like to as well.
 Ames is one of the more educated communities in America, with a full 62.79% of its adults having a college degree or even advanced degree, compared to a national average across all communities of 21.84%.

 The per capita income in Ames in 2010 was $24,082, which is middle income relative to Iowa and the nation.
 This equates to an annual income of $96,328 for a family of four.
 However, Ames contains both very wealthy and poor people as well.
 Ames also has one of the higher rates of people living in poverty in the nation, with 30.04% of its population below the federal poverty line.

 Ames is a somewhat ethnically-diverse city.
 The people who call Ames home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ames residents report their race to be White, followed by Asian.
-Important ancestries of people in Ames include German, Irish, English, Norwegian, Swedish and Dutch.
+Important ancestries of people in Ames include Irish, English, Norwegian, and Swedish.

 The most common language spoken in Ames is English.
 Other important languages spoken here include Chinese and Spanish.